 Tarrant County will place a lien on the property to ensure ownership remains to original person during affordability period.
 Up front contracts will clearly stipulate the lien and purpose.
 In order to make any changes to ownership a request for lien release is required through Tarrant County.
-Annual proof of insurance is sent to Tarrant County or the CHDOs and annual homebuyer certification is filled out and returned to TCHP from persons assisted with homebuyer subsidy during the affordability period.
-CHDOs are monitored annually to ensure affordability of units are maintained for rental and resale units.
+Annual proof of insurance is sent to Tarrant County or the CHDOs and annual homebuyer certification is filled out and returned from persons assisted with homebuyer subsidy during the affordability period.
+Units are physically monitored every 3 years to ensure affordability of units are maintained for rental and resale units.